 Quinn began his time at Reading well but in his second season his place in the side was lost thanks to injuries and loss of form.
-He remains a fringe player for the Royals as the 2017/18 season started and was released the following summer, signing a short term deal with Burton Albion that was soon extended to a two year contract.
+He remained a fringe player for the Royals as the 2017/18 season started and was released the following summer, signing a short term deal with Burton Albion that was soon extended to a two year contract.
 In January 2021 Quinn was loaned to Mansfield Town where he reunited with Nigel Clough, the manager who signed him at Burton two years previously.
 He signed a permanent deal with Mansfield in June 2021.

 Quinn has been decorated at both under-21 and senior levels for Ireland, his senior debut came in June 2013, at the end of his first season at Hull City.